 Get in touch with several families in your neighborhood and ask who wants to participate.
 Set a specific deadline for each household to finish their art before the scavenger hunt begins.

 Assign each family (or each child, depending on how many want to participate) a figure to draw in sidewalk chalk.
-Each figure needs to be about 3 feet by 3 feet so it can easily be seen by neighbors who are walking and in their cars.
+Each figure needs to be about 3 feet by 3 feet so it can easily be seen from the street.

 Make sure to choose a day that isn’t raining or snowing, or the hunt will be ruined!

 We did this outdoor scavenger hunt with sidewalk chalk in our neighborhood during the COVID-19 quarantine, and it was so much fun!

 In our neighborhood, we asked for signups on a Monday in our neighborhood’s Facebook page (we just used a Google form to get signups).
 The sign up deadline was by Tuesday evening.

-Each child was assigned something to draw (so our house had two items in front of it), and the assignments were emailed out Wednesday morning.
+Each child was assigned something to draw (so our house had two items in front of it), and the organizer emailed assignments out Wednesday morning.
 Each household was also emailed a copy of the scavenger hunt checklist.

 We then had Wednesday and Thursday to complete our drawings.
-The neighborhood outdoor scavenger hunt with sidewalk chalk was to be completed sometime Friday or Saturday, depending on your family’s schedule.
+The neighborhood outdoor scavenger hunt with sidewalk chalk was to be completed sometime Friday or Saturday.
+It just depended on your family’s schedule.

 In case you can’t tell from the pictures above, Lizzy drew an octopus all by herself.
-Jared’s amoeba is really supposed to be a black sun, since black is his new favorite color.
+Jared’s amoeba is really a black sun, since black is his new favorite color.

-Since we were all in quarantine, this was a great activity to feel like part of a community and get out of the house while maintaining social distancing.
+Since we were all in quarantine, this was a great activity to feel like part of a community.
+We got out of the house while maintaining social distancing.
 However, it would work great towards the end of summer vacation with bored kids, especially if you need ideas on how to get your kids outside.